US Livorno 1915

 The progress of Livorno in the Italian football league structure since the first season of a united Serie A (1929/30).
 The graph depicts only four upper tiers, hence the hole in the early 1990s.

 Unione Sportiva Livorno 1915 (formerly A.S.
 Livorno Calcio, commonly known as Livorno), is a professional football club based in Livorno, Tuscany, Italy.
-They compete in Serie C, the third tier of professional Italian football after their promotion from the semi-professional Serie D league.
-The team's colour is dark red (amaranto in Italian, from which the team nickname derives).
+They compete in Serie C. The team's colour is dark red (amaranto in Italian, from which the team nickname derives).

 Livorno were one of the original sides of Serie A, the top flight of Italian football, but have been relegated seven times from the top flight and have undergone two club refoundings in 1991 and 2021, necessitating a rise from the regional Eccellenza leagues.
 Their longest spells in the top division were from 1940 to 1949 (accounting for seven seasons) and from 2004 to 2008.
 The amaranto have won Serie B on two occasions, the Lega Pro Prima Divisione and Lega Pro Seconda Divisione once each, and the Supercoppa di Serie C once as well.
 Livorno play their home matches at the Stadio Armando Picchi.